The Buddha teaches the things to be fully understood and what full understanding is.

 “Bhikkhus, I will teach the things that are to be |fully understood::completely comprehended [pariññeyya]|, and what full understanding is.
 Listen to it.

-What are the |things::phenomena, mental qualities [dhammā]| to be fully understood? |Form::materiality, material existence, experience of the material world, i.e. encompassing both one’s body and external objects, whether near or far, gross or subtle, deficient or refined; first of the five aggregates [rūpa]|, bhikkhus, is a thing to be fully understood; |felt experience::pleasant, neutral or painful sensation, feeling, second of the five aggregates [vedanā]| is a thing to be fully understood; |perception::interpretation and recognition of oneself, of things.
-It can involve concepts, labels, and judgments; third of the five aggregates [sañña]| is a thing to be fully understood; |intentional constructions::intentions, volitions, choices; mental and bodily volitional activities; constructed experiences (including proliferative tendencies); kamma-producing processes [saṅkhāra]| are a thing to be fully understood; |consciousness::quality of awareness — subjective awareness of experiences and the knowing of objects through the six sense doors [sight, sound, smell, taste, touch, and mind] [viññāṇa]| is a thing to be fully understood.
+What are the |things::phenomena, mental qualities [dhammā]| to be fully understood? |Form::materiality, material existence, experience of the material world, i.e. encompassing both one’s body and external objects, whether near or far, gross or subtle, deficient or refined; first of the five aggregates [rūpa]|, bhikkhus, is a thing to be fully understood; |felt experience::pleasant, neutral, or painful sensation, feeling, second of the five aggregates [vedanā]| is a thing to be fully understood; |perception::The mental process of recognizing and giving meaning to experience.
+It marks things by signs, labels, or associations drawn from memory and the field of contact.
+Perception shapes how one experiences the world; third of the five aggregates [sañña]| is a thing to be fully understood; |intentional constructs::intentions, volitions, and choices expressed as mental, verbal, and bodily activities; thought formations and constructed experiences (including proliferative tendencies); processes that produce kamma [saṅkhāra]|are a thing to be fully understood; |consciousness::quality of awareness — distinctive knowing that arises in dependence on the meeting of eye and form, ear and sound, nose and odor, tongue and taste, body and tangible object, mind and mind object [viññāṇa]| is a thing to be fully understood.
 These are called, bhikkhus, the things to be fully understood.

 And what, bhikkhus, is full understanding?
 The |wearing away of passion::exhaustion of intense desire, ending of strong emotions, infatuation, obsession, lust [rāgakkhaya]|, the |wearing away of aversion::ending of ill will, extinction of hatred [dosakkhaya]|, the |wearing away of delusion::wearing away of illusion, ending of hallucination, ending of misperceptions and distorted views [mohakkhaya]|—this, bhikkhus, is called full understanding.”